russmckendrick/records/content/albums/temple-of-the-dog-5098793/index.md

 styles: ["Grunge", "Alternative Rock"]
 ---

-Temple of the Dog is the only album by the American rock band Temple of the Dog, released on April 16, 1991, through A&M Records.
+Temple of the Dog is the only studio album by the American rock band Temple of the Dog, released on April 16, 1991, through A&M Records.
 It is a tribute to Andrew Wood, the former lead singer of Malfunkshun and Mother Love Bone, who died on March 19, 1990, of a heroin overdose.
 The album has been certified platinum by the RIAA in the United States.